FinTeam Business Consulting

 Calculated subtotal

 Think of it like a lever.
 If most of your costs are fixed — rent, salaries, insurance, software — they stay the same whether you have a great month or a slow one.
-That structure creates leverage.
+That structure creates leverage in both directions.

 When revenue grows: Every extra dollar falls almost entirely to profit once fixed costs are covered.
 Revenue up 20%, profit might jump 50% or more.